Plan Your URL Filtering Deployment

 - Save the configuration.ClickCommit.

-- View the URL filtering logs to determine all of the website categories that your users are accessing.
+- View the URL filtering logs to see all of the website categories that your users are accessing.
 The categories you’ve set to block are also logged.For information on viewing the logs and generating reports, see Monitor Web Activity.Select.
 A log entry will be created for any website that exists in the URL filtering database that is in a category set to any action other thanMonitorLogsURL Filteringallow.
+URL Filtering reports give you a view of web activity in a 24-hour period. ().MonitorReports